 Often, pre-designed templates, like the PandaDoc research proposal templates or PhD proposal templates provided by the institution of your choice, can do most of the heavy lifting for you.

-With all of that in mind, let’s take a closer look at each section of a standard PhD research proposal.
+With all of that in mind, let’s take a closer look at each section of a standard PhD research proposal and the overall structure.

 1. Front matter